Latte Filters

 {1.2 |number: '##.##'} {* 1.2 *}

-Significant digits determine how many digits, regardless of the decimal point, should be displayed, rounding the number if necessary:
+Significant digits determine how many digits, regardless of the decimal point, should be displayed, rounding if necessary:

 {1234|number: '@@'} {* 1200 *}